 Generally, a 60-minute session would have your highest hourly rate.
-A 6-week programme would go for around 10% cheaper, and a group programme around 40% cheaper than your 60-minute session rate.
+A 6-week program would go for around 10% cheaper, and a group program around 40% cheaper than your 60-minute session rate.

-Book your free call here to understand how I can help you.
+Book a free consult here so we can understand how I can help

 Author: Stephanie Fiteni